Falling in love with your characters

 This means creating a back-story life, whether all of it is eventually used in the book or not.
 A place of birth, family of origin, biological parents, siblings, family and friends.
 Plus the teachers, mentors, childhood development, teen years and coming of age to the point where the book’s story begins.

-Like any good and committed lover, the author must be honest and accepting of all the character’s weaknesses and strengths, including the less then admirable, vulnerable, as well as the heroic.
+Like any good and committed lover, the author must be honest and accepting of all the character’s weaknesses and strengths, including the less then admirable, the vulnerable, as well as the heroic.

 It’s important, therefore, that authors research and do their homework in creating the characters they care about the most.